Skip to main content

 • Mount the board with the USB ports pointing to the left as shown.

-• Do not stick the antenna to the base.
-We've been told by BTT that this can cause signal issues if it is stuck onto metal.
+• Do not stick the antenna to the base as this may cause signal issues if it is stuck onto metal.
 Instead leave it hanging.

 14. Connect the other end of the front USB port cable to a USB port on the Pi board.